Kurento/kurento-room/kurento-room-doc/src/site/sphinx/client_javascript_api.rst

     room.addEventListener("error-room", function (data) {...});

-- **data.error**: - the error object (use data.error.message for the description)
+- **data.error**: the error object (use data.error.message for the description)

-- **When an error occurred when trying to register into the room.
+When an error occurred when trying to register into the room.

 Other events emitted during the lifecycle of the room: